viperfx/GSOC/README.md

 | term_extraction_realign2.csv | The latest result of the term extraction tool. |
 | term_extraction_realign.csv | The term extraction result that includes only the POS tagger. |
 | debug_corpus.json | This JSON file contains bilingual terminology with metadata that would help to quickly cross check translations.
 It includes the TUID from the TMX file for each source word. |

+##Glossary
+TMX - TMX is the [LISA OSCAR standard](http://www.gala-global.org/lisa-oscar-standards) for translation memories)

+In our project the TBX file was obtained from [Transvision](http://transvision.mozfr.org/downloads/) containing translated sentences.
+The Terminology Extraction script uses the TMX files to align the translated pairs of segments and extract the aligned terminology.

+TBX - TBX is the [LISA OSCAR standard](http://www.gala-global.org/lisa-oscar-standards) for terminology and term exchange.
+More information can be found [here](http://translate-toolkit.readthedocs.org/en/latest/formats/tbx.html).